Shivamkrishnaa/weather/README.txt

 2.Weather API utalized openweather and darksky other api .
 3. node.js ,express as web HBS as view engine,jQuery as client side technology

-How to get started in windows
+How to get started on windows
 1. cd filepath(weatherapp) root directory of your application.
 2. In terminal for intalling node modules npm install